![]() |

 CB/RB: Josef Posipal (Germany)

 Josef Posipal was born to an ethnic German family in 1927 in Lugoj, Romania.
 He lived much of his life in West Germany.
-During his club career he played for SV Linden 07, SV Arminia Hannover, and Hamburger SV.
+During his club career he played for SV Linden 07 and SV Arminia Hannover, He played for Hamburger SV between 1949 and 1958.
 He was capped 32 times between 1951 and 1956.
 He helped West Germany to win their first ever World Cup in 1954.
 He was one of the best defenders in the 1950's.

 CB: Willi Schulz (Germany)